Area Cancellations or Postponements Due to COVID-19

 – Leap of Faith Gymnastics – CLOSED

-– North Clarion Elementary Art Show and Easter egg hunt for March 28 – CANCELLED (new date to be announced at a later date.)
+– North Clarion Elementary Art Show and Easter egg hunt for March 28 – CANCELLED – New date TBA.

 – Punxsutawney Weather Discovery Center – CLOSED from Monday, March 16, to Saturday, March 28, to the general public.